How can we help you?

 Rule conditions

-You can match on:
+You can match on any combination of:

-- Contact attribute: any custom field (e.g.
+• Contact attribute: any custom field (e.g. accountTier equals Enterprise)

-- Country / region: visitor's detected location
+• Country / Language: visitor's detected location and language

 Multiple conditions in a rule are AND by default (all must match).